haskell/text/tests-and-benchmarks.markdown

     ./dist/build/benchmarks/benchmarks

 And run the ones you want to inspect.
-If you want to configure the benchmarks further, the exact parameters can be changed in `src/Data/Text/Benchmarks.hs`.
+If you want to configure the benchmarks further, the exact parameters can be changed in `Benchmarks.hs`.